Water Conservation Tips

 100+ Ways to Conserve – When it comes to conserving water, small adjustments can have a big impact.
 Here you can sort through nearly 200 water-saving tips, download and print tip posters or share your favorites on social media.

-University of Washington Extension of Benton and Franklin Counties:
+Washington State University Extension of Benton and Franklin Counties

 Watering Tips – Your local WSU Extension Service Master Gardener can be called at (509) 736-2726.
 Master Gardeners are usually available at their offices (5600 W Canal Place in Kennewick) from 10:00 a.m. until noon and 1:00 p.m. until 3:00 p.m., Monday through Friday.